yaacov/observer/README.md

 ## Watching files for modifications

-Watching file can be done using exact file name, or shell pattern matching.
+Watching files can be done using exact file name, or shell pattern matching.

 #### Watching for exact file names:
 ``` go